seed-run/homepage/_docs/adding-a-build-spec.md

 - `$SEED_STAGE_BRANCH`: The name of the git branch the stage is auto-deployed from.
 If the stage is not auto-deployed, the value is not defined.
 - `$SEED_APP_NAME`: The app name.
 - `$SEED_SERVICE_NAME`: The name of the service.
 - `$SEED_SERVICE_PATH`: The path of the service as set in the service's settings.
 For example, `/services/posts`.
-If the service is located at the root of the repo, this value is empty.
+If the service is at the root of the repo, this value is empty.
-- `$SEED_SERVICE_FULLPATH`: The absolute path of the service.
+- `$SEED_SERVICE_FULLPATH`: The absolute path of the service inside the build container.
 For example, `/tmp/seed/source/services/posts`.
+If the service is at the root of the repo, it is `/tmp/seed/source`.
 - `$SEED_BUILD_ID`: The build id.
 - `$SEED_BUILD_SERVICE_SHA`: The commit SHA used to build a given service.
 For [post-deploy phases]({% link _docs/adding-a-post-deploy-phase.md %}), if the build is using multiple commits, the first commit will be set.
 If the service is being removed, it is set to the commit used in the last successfully deployed build.
 - `$SEED_BRANCH`: The Git branch used to trigger this build.
 Does not apply to promotions and rollbacks.
 For PR stages, this is the branch the PR was submitted to.
 Note the difference between this and the `$SEED_STAGE_BRANCH` variable.
 These two variables will differ if you trigger a manual deployment using a branch that's different from the one the stage is set to auto-deploy from.